 Health and fitness tips to make the most of your sober month!

-How to avoid the sweet-tooth when you give up alcohol
+How to avoid the sweet-tooth when giving up alcohol

 By Juliet Hodges, Bupa UK on